WesselSmit/education-portal/DESIGN_RATIONALE.md

 <img width="800" src="https://user-images.githubusercontent.com/45365598/84769579-5f013c00-afd6-11ea-804d-58f41ed7354c.gif">

 ### LocalStorage
-In order to allow the student to save the settings, we've used LocalStorage.
-When the user goes to the account page, the LocalStorage gets checked whether previous settings have already been indicated.
-If not, this object is created and placed in the LocalStorage.
+In order to save user settings, we've used LocalStorage.
+When the user goes to the account page, the LocalStorage is checked for any previously saved settings.
+If not, this object is created and saved in the LocalStorage.
 If this is the case, these settings are retrieved and displayed in the interface.
-Whenever the user modifies something, the LocalStorage is saved again so that the user doesn't lose his settings.
+Whenever the user modifies something, the LocalStorage is updated.

-<details><summary>Example: Secondairy menu items preferences - Code</summary>
+<details><summary>Example: Secondary menu items preferences - Code</summary>

 ```js
 export default function setMenuPreferences() {